TheRealCass/CrystalGrowthSim/README.md

 ### JUST FOR FUN

-- Tried incresing the population size to 100000
+- Tried incresing the population size to 100000.
+Spent hours looking at this mesmerising pattern
   ![](CA_Sim_HighRez.gif)

 ---